 Model Baby Bootlegger 85cm

-The model is delivered in an adapted packaging allowing a secure transport.
+The model is delivered in suitable packaging for safe transport.

 In February 1924, Georges Crouch began designing Baby Bootlegger for Caleb Bragg, a wealthy New Yorker and former motor racing champion and seaplane pilot.
 Caleb Bragg had already taken part in the Gold Cup once, and as a member of the exclusive Columbia Yacht Club, he vowed to reclaim the lost trophy, which since 1915 had been held by East Coast yachtsmen for the benefit of Detroit industrialists.